KellyRyanGlobal/logger-app/README.md

 - User input
 - Opening applications

-The logging will help provide information based on these events occuring.
+The logging will help provide information based on these events occurring.

 Testing that will be performed include
-- **Functional testing**- Test working as expected based on predefined cirtumstancs
+- **Functional testing**- verifying the application is working as intended based predefined circumstance
-   - Positive and negative- Testing based on assertions
+   - Positive and negative- Testing based on assertions of input
-- Acceptance testing
+- **Acceptance testing**- Verifying the output of logic is what is expectec based on requirements
+  - Verifying logic is correct

 # Logger